RavenousLegs

 Chori ki Kheti on Dal Lake in Kashmir

-The Shikhara rider asked me to step on that floating piece of land that was just 5-6 sq. feet in size.
-He guaranteed me that I won't sink in.
+The shikhara rider asked me to step on a small piece of land that was just 5-6 square feet.
+He promised me it wouldn’t sink.
+I was a bit skeptical, but I decided to give it a try.

 Floating islands, chori ki kheti, on Dal Lake, Kashmir